vtrpldn/digital-garden/src/posts/9-hiring-tips-for-team-leads-and-engineers.md

 Which does _not_ mean you should hire people "because they want that job so badly!!! 😩", but keeping that asymmetry in mind will help you stay empathetic and treat candidates with respect.

-## Be super specific about what you want, what you can offer and how you hire
+## Be super specific about what you want, what you can offer, and how you hire

 Hiring takes a lot of mental energy.
 Replying dozens of emails answering the same question about benefits and stipends over and over is not an intelligent use of that energy.
 So do yourself a favour and write a comprehensive job listing.